takujiusui/takujiusui.github.io/research.md

 changing environments, we have yet to: (i) experimentally test the mechanisms through which competition promotes or hinders rescue; and (ii) apply this theory for understanding the persistence of trailing-edge populations facing the simultaneous stresses of climate change and increased competition.
-Using experimental evolution of duckweed communities across a spatial landscape, <i>my project aims to empirically test whether and how competition promotes or hinders the rescue of trailing-edge populations</i>.
+Using experimental evolution of duckweed communities across a spatial landscape, <i>my projects here aim to empirically test whether and how competition promotes or hinders the rescue of trailing-edge populations</i>.

 ### Evolution and coexistence
 The evolutionary trajectory of coexistence - Collaborating with the Germain Lab.